madpiano/2019-432/references/README.md

 This page provides a bibliography and links list for useful texts and related resources we will reference this semester.
 Some of you will read all of this material, and others will only read selected pieces.

-Note that several of these materials are **password-protected**.
+Some of these materials are **password-protected**.
 The password will be revealed in class.

 ## Assigned Reading